Northlane: History

-Early years, line-up changes and Discoveries (2009–2012)
+2009–2012: Early years and Discoveries

-Northlane were formed in 2009 as a metalcore band in Blacktown by Jon Deiley on lead guitar, Brendan Derby on drums and percussion, Adrian Fitipaldes on lead vocals, Alex Milovic on bass guitar and Josh Smith on rhythm guitar.
+Northlane were formed in 2009 as a metalcore band in Blacktown by Jon Deiley on lead guitar, Brendan Derby on drums and percussion, Adrian Fitipaldes on lead vocals, Alex Milovic on bass guitar, and Josh Smith on rhythm guitar.
 They are named after the 2007 track "North Lane" by British metalcore band, Architects.
 In 2013, Fitipaldes described their formation, "pretty much, through the internet and common interest" where Deiley and Milovic had contacted each other to start song writing.
 He continued that "once they had the songs down, they started recruiting members."

 Their six-track debut extended play, Hollow Existence, was released in January 2010: it was generally well received.
 Kill Your Stereo's All Shall Perish praised the group's "admirable and mature standard, a vital quality that is rapidly becoming extinct in most up-and-coming Australian bands" and summarised that it is a "Fantastic six track EP that has substantial replay value and will leave you craving more."
 Mark A of Sputnikmusic felt "One can certainly tell that it is a first try, given the derivative presentation of the music.
 Breakdowns are incredibly over-utilized on the 6-song EP, punctuated by clean guitars only when they are gearing up for another breakdown."
 Northlane toured Australia in support and "established a reputation as a tireless live act."

 In late 2011, the band signed to the UNFD record label, which released their first studio album, Discoveries, in November that year.
 It reached the ARIA Albums Chart Top 100, No. 49 on the ARIA Digital Albums chart and No. 1 on the ARIA Hitseekers Albums chart.
 The album was followed by the Discoveries tour around Australia, and tours supporting August Burns Red and House Vs Hurricane shortly afterwards.
 Parkway Drive took them on the Sick Summer tour in February 2012.

 In September 2012, the band went to Canada on tour with Counterparts and Stray from the Path.
 At the end of the tour, they settled in New York City to record their new album with Will Putney.
 In December 2012, the band toured with in arenas with Parkway Drive on their "Atlas" tour in Australia.